zhangning737/njustThesisMaster/README.md

     Make it more compatible with MacTex on OSX;

-    Make it easier for Windows OS user with texlive-2105~2019;
+    Texlive full version on Linux works;

-    Texlive full version on Linux should be work, but never tested.
+    Make it easier for Windows OS user with texlive-2105~2019, font problem please check issue #1;

 ================================================================================
 Download: